F-Zero: Anime

 is a 51 episode animated adaptation of the video game series produced by TV Tokyo, Dentsu and Ashi Productions and directed by Ami Tomobuki, with Akiyoshi Sakai handling series composition, Toyoo Ashida designing the characters and Takayuki Negishi composing the music.
 Shigeru Miyamoto and Takaya Imamura served as supervisors for the series.
 It debuted in Japan on October 7, 2003, on TV Tokyo; the final episode aired on September 28, 2004.
 4Kids Entertainment licensed the anime series for North American broadcast.
 According to Kombo, in North America, the show was modified by 4Kids.
-Fifteen episodes of GP Legend aired on the FoxBox channel in the United States before its cancellation.
+Fifteen episodes of GP Legend aired on the FoxBox, later 4Kids TV, block on the Fox network in the United States before its cancellation.
 It was being re-aired on Tokyo MX from 7:30 to 8:00 every Thursday in Japan.
 It is a reboot of the franchise taking place in the year 2201.
 Lifeforms from all across the galaxy come to compete in the new racing tournament called "F-Zero".

 Police detective Ryu Suzaku (Rick Wheeler in the 4Kids adaptation) is one of the protagonists.
 He suffers a near-fatal car accident while in pursuit of an escaped criminal named Zoda.
 Ryu nearly dies and is put in cryogenic suspension until he is revived in the year 2201 by Mobile Task Force members Jody Summer and Dr. Stewart.
 The Task Force tries to keep prize money out of the hands of unsavory people like the Dark Million Organization run by Black Shadow and Deathborn.
 That organization is responsible for cryogenically evolving Ryu's old enemy Zoda, leading to Ryu joining the Task Force to help take down Zoda and the rest of Dark Million.
 While pursuing his objectives, Ryu unexpectedly meets up with the legendary racer and bounty hunter Captain Falcon, as well as several other various racers along the way.